What Is Data Loss Prevention (DLP)?

 Benefits of DLP

-A DLP solution offers numerous advantages for organisations seeking to enhance their data security posture.
-Here are some key benefits of implementing a DLP solution:
+A DLP solution offers powerful benefits for organisations seeking to enhance their data security posture.
+Here’s how DLP transforms your data protection strategy:

 Types of DLP Solutions